Ingrid Segerstedt Wiberg: Biography

 When Segerstedt Wiberg was one year old, the family moved to Stockholm and later on to Gothenburg in 1917, when her father became editor in chief for the newspaper Göteborgs Handels- och Sjöfartstidning.

-Between 1958 and 1970 Segerstedt Wiberg was a member of the Riksdagen representing the Liberal People's Party.
+Between 1958 and 1970 Segerstedt Wiberg was a member of the Riksdag representing the Liberal People's Party.

 She served as chairman of the Swedish section of the Women's International League for Peace and Freedom from 1975 to 1981.